Jincheng-Gong/Jincheng-Gong/README.md

 ---

-- 🔭 I’m currently working for GF Futures Co., Ltd. as a option market maker.
+- 🔭 I’m currently working for GF Futures Co., Ltd. as option market maker.
 - 🌱 I’m currently learning option implied volatility modelling, quantitative financial researching and C/C++ programming in GNU/Linux.
 - 📫 You can reach me in email or repository issues.